Generic Name: dapsone

 Dosage Form: gel

-Aczone® Gel, 5%, is indicated for the topical treatment of acne vulgaris in patients 12 years of age and older.
+Aczone® (dapsone) Gel, 7.5%, is indicated for the topical treatment of acne vulgaris in patients 12 years of age and older.

 For topical use only.
 Not for oral, ophthalmic, or intravaginal use.

-After the skin is gently washed and patted dry, apply approximately a pea-sized amount of Aczone® Gel, 5%, in a thin layer to the entire face once daily.
+After the skin is gently washed and patted dry, apply approximately a pea-sized amount of Aczone Gel, 7.5%, in a thin layer to the entire face once daily.
 In addition, a thin layer may be applied to other affected areas once daily.
-Rub in Aczone® Gel, 5%, gently and completely.
-Aczone® Gel, 5%, is gritty with visible drug substance particles.
-Wash hands after application of Aczone® Gel, 5%.
+Rub in Aczone Gel, 7.5%, gently and completely.

-If there is no improvement after 12 weeks, treatment with Aczone® Gel, 5%, should be reassessed.
+If there is no improvement after 12 weeks, treatment with Aczone Gel, 7.5% should be reassessed (2).

-Gel, 5%.
-Each gram of Aczone® gel contains 50 mg of dapsone in a white to pale yellow gel.
+Gel, 7.5%.
+Each gram of Aczone Gel, 7.5% contains 75 mg of dapsone in an off-white to yellow gel with suspended particles.

-Cases of methemoglobinemia, with resultant hospitalization, have been reported postmarketing in association with Aczone® Gel, 5% treatment.
+Cases of methemoglobinemia, with resultant hospitalization, have been reported postmarketing in association with twice daily dapsone gel, 5%, treatment.
 Patients with glucose-6-phosphate dehydrogenase deficiency or congenital or idiopathic methemoglobinemia are more susceptible to drug-induced methemoglobinemia.
-Avoid use of Aczone® Gel, 5% in those patients with congenital or idiopathic methemoglobinemia.
+Avoid use of Aczone Gel, 7.5% in those patients with congenital or idiopathic methemoglobinemia.

 Signs and symptoms of methemoglobinemia may be delayed some hours after exposure.
-Initial signs and symptoms of methemoglobinemia are characterized by a slate grey cyanosis seen in, e.g., buccal mucous membranes, lips and nail beds.
-Advise patients to discontinue Aczone® Gel, 5% and seek immediate medical attention in the event of cyanosis.
+Initial signs and symptoms of methemoglobinemia are characterized by a slate grey cyanosis seen in e.g., buccal mucous membranes, lips, and nail beds.
+Advise patients to discontinue Aczone Gel, 7.5% and seek immediate medical attention in the event of cyanosis.

 Oral dapsone treatment has produced dose-related hemolysis and hemolytic anemia.
 Individuals with glucose-6-phosphate dehydrogenase (G6PD) deficiency are more prone to hemolysis with the use of certain drugs.
 G6PD deficiency is most prevalent in populations of African, South Asian, Middle Eastern, and Mediterranean ancestry.

-Discontinue Aczone® Gel, 5%, if signs and symptoms suggestive of hemolytic anemia occur.
-Avoid use of Aczone® Gel, 5% in patients who are taking oral dapsone or antimalarial medications because of the potential for hemolytic reactions.
-Combination of Aczone® Gel, 5%, with trimethoprim/sulfamethoxazole (TMP/SMX) may increase the likelihood of hemolysis in patients with G6PD deficiency [see Drug Interactions (7.1)].
+Discontinue Aczone Gel, 7.5%, if signs and symptoms suggestive of hemolytic anemia occur.
+Avoid use of Aczone Gel, 7.5% in patients who are taking oral dapsone or antimalarial medications because of the potential for hemolytic reactions.
+Combination of Aczone Gel, 7.5%, with trimethoprim/sulfamethoxazole (TMP/SMX) may increase the likelihood of hemolysis in patients with G6PD deficiency [see Drug Interactions (7.1)].

 Peripheral neuropathy (motor loss and muscle weakness) has been reported with oral dapsone treatment.
-No events of peripheral neuropathy were observed in clinical trials with topical Aczone® Gel, 5% treatment.
+No events of peripheral neuropathy were observed in clinical trials with topical dapsone treatment.

 Skin reactions (toxic epidermal necrolysis, erythema multiforme, morbilliform and scarlatiniform reactions, bullous and exfoliative dermatitis, erythema nodosum, and urticaria) have been reported with oral dapsone treatment.
-These types of skin reactions were not observed in clinical trials with topical Aczone® Gel, 5% treatment.
+These types of skin reactions were not observed in clinical trials with topical dapsone treatment.